ulysse31/CanCarControl/README.md

 ###  DO IT AT YOUR OWN RISK !!!
 ###  END DISCLAIMER

-This project goes with https://github.com/ulysse31/CanRemote
+This project goes with the [CanRemote Project](https://github.com/ulysse31/CanRemote)

 CanBus car control device: read, interpret &amp; inject CAN Bus messages on your car.
 The goal of this project is to play with the car, with a "DIY"/"Homemade" remote (other repo) in order to do stuff such as: